Quantitative non-classicality of mediated interactions: Acknowledgements

 \section{Acknowledgements}

+We are grateful to Referees for comments that allowed strengthening the conclusion about the non-classicality of gravitational interaction.
 This work is supported by the Polish National Agency for Academic Exchange NAWA Project No. PPN/PPO/2018/1/00007/U/00001 and Xiamen University Malaysia Research Fund (Grant No. XMUMRF/2022-C10/IPHY/0002).
 RG is supported by the National Science Centre, Poland, within the QuantERA II Programme (No 2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
 EP acknowledges funding from QuantERA/2/2020, an ERA-Net cofund in Quantum Technologies, under the project eDICT.
-This work is supported by Foundation for Polish Science (FNP), IRAP project ICTQT, contract no. 2018/MAB/5, co-financed by EU Smart Growth Operational Programme.
+This work is supported by Foundation for Polish Science (FNP), IRAP project ICTQT, contract no.\ 2018/MAB/5, co-financed by EU Smart Growth Operational Programme.
+M.P. is supported by European Commission via the Horizon Europe research and innovation programme ASPECTS (Grant Agreement No. 101080167).